Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: reddit.com (Images are enhanced with advanced AI Technology to improve quality)

-Afternoon sun through a west-facing window at about 4 PM turns invisible dust into a visible cloud.
+Afternoon sun through a west-facing window around 4 PM turns invisible dust into a floating cloud.

-You never notice because you’re usually looking at your phone on the couch, not watching the light move across the room.
-But a guest standing in the doorway catches it instantly.
+You miss it because you’re on the couch looking at your phone, not standing in the doorway watching light cross the room.
+A guest in the doorway catches it instantly.

 8. How Your Furniture Faces

-Designers call this “conversational grouping” and it signals how a household actually lives.
+Designers call it conversational grouping, and it broadcasts how a household actually lives.

-Furniture all pointed at the television says one thing.
-Two chairs angled toward each other with a side table between them says something else.
-Visitors register this in their peripheral vision before they sit down.
+Every seat pointed at the television says one thing.
+Two chairs angled toward each other with a table between them says another.
+Visitors register this in peripheral vision before they sit down.

-The room either feels like it was arranged for people or arranged for a screen.
-Neither is wrong, but both create an impression in under five seconds.
+The room was arranged for people, or it was arranged for a screen.
+Neither is wrong.
+Both are read in under five seconds.
+So what does the next surface confess about how the household really runs?

 9. What Your Kitchen Counter Is Holding Right Now